Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 ## Components of the ARpoise Augmented Reality platform

+### Terminology:

+- An **augment layer** (also called "layer" or "augment" in these tutorials) is a single augmented reality artwork installation.
+It can be displayed in the ARpoise or AR-vos apps on your smartphone by clicking on the name of the artwork in the list of layers shown when you start the app.

 ### The ARpoise system consists of:

 - **ARpoiseDirector server** that keeps track of what AR layers are where.